 “I have no idea.”

-“Maybe we need to bring him to the hospital,” offered Amy.
+“Maybe we need to bring him to the hospital.”

 “Yeah, that’s probably the right thing to do,” Tom replied, just as the doorbell rang.

 Tom took another look at Billy before walking through the living room to the front door.
-Without a thought or pause, Tom opened the door wide.
-Before he realized what was happening, something big flashed forward and a large, heavy object hit him in the chest and sent him soaring.
-Tom crashed backward into a cabinet along one wall of the room.
+Without a thought or pause, he opened the door wide.
+Something big flashed forward and a large, heavy object hit him in the chest and sent him soaring.
+Tom crashed backward into a cabinet.
 Heirlooms and wedding gifts smashed into one another, shattering to slivers.

-“I MUST SEE THE CHILD!”
-Tom heard a man yell.
+“I MUST SEE THE CHILD!” the man yelled.

 The demented look in the intruder’s eyes triggered primitive alarms in Tom’s gut, and he lunged for the man.
 Grabbing the trespasser by the midsection, Tom anchored his feet into the carpet and pulled the attacker toward the front door.
 The wirey, surprisingly strong man flailed and thrashed to shake loose, still shouting.